-Planet Venus has its name derived from an Italian Goddess of gardens and spring and is identified as Goddess of love and beauty by Romans.
-She is found in Roman Mythology and Astrology which states that planet Venus is related to love, romance, harmony in one’s emotional attachments, marriages, friendships, and partnerships in business.
+The planet Venus has its name derived from an Italian Goddess of gardens and spring and is identified as the Goddess of love and beauty by the Romans.
+She is found in Roman Mythology and Astrology which states that the planet Venus is related to love, romance, harmony in one’s emotional attachments, marriages, friendships, and partnerships in business.
 It’s said to have a feminine energy and is said to rule signs like Taurus and Libra.

-Initially, planet Venus was named as “Lucifer” which means “Light-bringer”.
+Initially, the planet Venus was named as “Lucifer” which means “Light-bringer”.

 First observed in the 17th century BC by the Babylonian astronomers, Venus positions itself in the second place away from the sun in the family of planets (with or without Pluto).
-It has a diameter of 12,104 Km and weighs approximately 81% of the earth which is almost 4.87*10^24 kg.
-The planet has a surface temperature of 462 degrees Celsius on an average, which may go up to 471 degree Celsius.
+It has a diameter of 12,104 km and weighs approximately 81% of the Earth which is almost 4.87*10^24 kg.
+The planet has a surface temperature of 462 degrees Celsius on an average, which may go up to 471 degrees Celsius.

 There are no seasonal variations as the planet Venus does not tilt on its axis.
 It’s also because the planet does not have a dense atmosphere.
-This is because of the presence of 96.5 percent Carbon dioxide on it.
-The presence of carbon dioxide in large quantities ensures that there is greenhouse effect on the planet.
+This is because of the presence of 96.5% Carbon dioxide on it.
+The presence of carbon dioxide in large quantities ensures that there is a greenhouse effect on the planet.

 Venus is almost entirely made up of silicate rocks.
 The reason why life can’t exist there is due to its high surface pressure which almost 90 times higher than Earth.
 Venus’s surface temperature that is almost 900 degrees Fahrenheit which is almost 482.2 Celsius.
 This makes life impossible to survive on the planet.

-Venus is a terrestrial planet, i.e., it’s as rocky as, planet Earth and is always considered as a sister planet of Earth.
+Venus is a terrestrial planet, i.e., it’s as rocky as planet Earth and is always considered as the sister of Earth.
 This is due to their close resemblance in size, mass, nearness to the sun, and bulk composition.

 Planet Venus has an average orbital speed of 35.02 km/s and has a surface pressure of 92 bar and its volume is composed with percentages of 96.5 Carbon dioxide, 3.5 Nitrogen,0.015 sulfur dioxide, 0.007 Argon, 0.002 water vapor, 0.0017 Carbon Monoxide, 0.0012 Helium, 0.0007 Neon, traces of Carbonyl Sulfide and Hydrogen Chloride and Hydrogen Flouride.

-With no moons to appear and beautify the night, it takes 243 Earth days to complete a single rotation on its axis, and 225 Earth days to complete its orbit.
-This counts as 117 Earth days, and it is a single day on Venus!
-Interestingly, planet Venus moves in the opposite direction when compared with other planets, and on the planet, the sun rises in the west and sets in the east.
+With no moons that appear and beautify the night, it takes 243 Earth days to complete a single rotation on its axis, and 225 Earth days to complete its orbit.
+This counts as 117 Earth days, and it’s a single day on Venus!
+Interestingly, the planet Venus moves in the opposite direction when compared with other planets, and on the planet, the sun rises in the west and sets in the east.
 Many researchers and scientists believe that this different motion of the planet is due to a possible collision with an asteroid.